maddox-lab/BlindSpot/README.md

 ### 1) User Input via the user interface

 When the app is launched, the user is prompted to provide the following inputs:
-   - **Target Directory:**  The folder containing the files to be blinded
+   - **Target Directory:**  The folder containing the files to be unblinded
-   - **File Extension:** The user types in the file extension of their choice (i.e. tif, png, jpeg, nd2, txt, etc.)
+   - **Blinding Key Location:** User uploads the blinding key for that specific file folder
-   - **Output Organization:** Grants the user the option to move all the blinded files into one folder
+   - **Output Organization:** Grants the user the option to move the unblinded folder
-   - **Preserve Original File Names:** Grants the user the option to keep the original files in the original location and create a blinded copy
+   - **Preserve Original File Names:** The unblinded file can replace the original ones if they are in the same folder so there are not two copies
-   - **Subfolder Search:** Allows the user to include all subfolders within the specified directory

-The goal of this is to allow the user to customize their blinding process based on their specific needs.
+The goal of this is to allow the user to easily unblind the blinded data files within a specific directory and move to an organized structure.

 ### 2) Preprocessing and Validation

-After the user clicks submit, the program performs some validation steps:
+After the user clicks submit, the program undergoes a series of steps.

-   - Confirms files of the specified type exist in the specified directory
+   - Confirms files in the folder are found in the blinding key
+   - Loops through all subdirectories for confirmation
-   - Automatically appends a '.' to the file extension if the user did not add it
+   - Creates the unblinding log if it does not exist
-   - Corrects file-extension case sensitivity
-   - Halts the program if no files of the specified type are found in the folder

-Once the program finishes these steps, the program initializes required variables.
+Once the program finishes these steps, the program initializes and gets ready to run.

 Important Implementation details: